Blueberryy/StAC-tf2/README.md

 ## An Anti Cheat SourceMod Plugin for Team Fortress 2

+## THIS BRANCH IS ONLY FOR TF2 CLASSIC AND IS EXTREMELY EXPERIMENTAL, USE WITH CAUTION

 ### This plugin can currently prevent:
 - interp/lerp abuse (some detection methods only available on default tickrate servers) *(kick if outside of values you set with `stac_min_interp_ms` and `stac_max_interp_ms`)*